 Blockchain is known to revolutionize the world around us.
 After all, it changes how we define the process, store data, and explore the security of a network that the application runs on.
 It brings immutability, transparency, and unparalleled security that no other technology has been able to do so until now.

 Other blockchain networks also suffer from the same problem.
-Blockchain size of Ethereum has already crossed 1 TB blockchain size.
-(Source)
+The blockchain size of Ethereum has already crossed 1 TB.

 Some nodes are called full nodes.
 The full nodes are required for those who are willing to participate in the validation of the ongoing transaction.
 This means that they have to download the whole 250 GB of blockchain data containing the block headers and transactions.